oysnet/czagenda-api/docs/data.rst

 ``isActive (Boolean)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Staff account is required to write/update this attribute

 True if the user is active.
 Inactive users cant's access the service.

 ``isStaff (Boolean)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Staff account is required to write/update this attribute

 True if the user is a staff member.
 Only staff members can access the admin interface.

 ``isSuperuser (Boolean)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Staff account is required to write/update this attribute

 True if the user is a super user.
 Super users have no restrictions when accessing the admin interface.

 ``lastLogin (Datetime)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Date of last authentication against the service.

 ``dateJoined (Datetime)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Date of the registration.

 ``groups (String)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Contains an URI to get groups list of which the user is a member.